cookies1010/AI-Assistants/README.md

 # AI-Assistants
-THESE ARE ALL OF MY AI-ASSISTANTS main.py is based on Neuralnine's AI Assitant, but it is more useful.
+These are all of my AI Assistants. main.py is based on Neuralnine's AI Assitant, but it is more useful.
 You can create notes and create to dos which neuralnine did, but now you can play videos on youtube.
-Also you can google search without getting up.
+Also you can google search hands-free.
+Finally, a new edition, Stack Overflow will help you in your code.
-This can help you in many ways because you can do all of this hands-free.